far-os/os/README.md

 ***NOTE:*** If you wish to install this to a partition of a disk, you must change at least `DISK_OFFSET` above.

 ## File hierarchy
-The kernel code is located in `kernel/`, and the boot sector is located in `boot.asm`.
+The kernel code is located in `src/kernel/`, and the boot sector is located in `src/boot.asm`.

-The kernel's files are explained below:
+The kernel's source files are explained below:
 - `entry.asm`: The extended bootloader which calls `main`.
 It also contains the IDT as well.
 - `ata.c`: Contains the ATA disk driver
 - `cmos.c`: Functions for reading the time from the CMOS RTC